vchavkov/fork-oneuptime/Docs/Content/copilot/introduction.md

 Before you install Copilot, you need to make sure you have the following:

-- **OneUptime Account**: You need to have a OneUptime account to use Copilot.
+- **CBS Uptime account**: You need to have a CBS Uptime account to use Copilot.
 You can sign up for a free account at [OneUptime](https://oneuptime.com).
 You can either use OneUptime Cloud or deploy OneUptime on your infrastructure.
 - **GitHub Account**: You need to have a GitHub account to use Copilot.
 You can sign up for a free account at [GitHub](https://github.com).
 You can also use GitLab, Bitbucket, etc.

 You also need either of the following: